 SO 3.2.
-Promotion of refores station ++ Lower cost of fuelwood and timber - Competition for lands between afforestation and ++ Soil restoration and recreation of a - Degradation of local environmental assets if and timber agriculture and/or livestock farming recreation of a microclimate if area is already degraded ++ Respect of the global ecological balance (biodiversity, water, soil, landscapes) if reforestation is adapted to the natural environment reforestation is not adapted (e.g monospecific plantation vs. preservation of forest biodiversity, water-intensive species vs. preservation of water resources) SO 3.3.
-Operationalization o forestry ++ Job creation and sustainable income improvement if implementation is appropriate for national circumstances ++ Revenue improvement due to decentralized forest taxation - Potential social, tenure and resources use conflicts if location is not appropriate - Potential conflicts related to sharing of benefits from community management assets (water, soil, biodiversity) if More pressure on forest environmental assets (water, soil, biodiversity) if sustainable management is applied to natural forests SO 3.4 Further involvement ++ Promotion of the rights of indigenous peoples ++ Actions against corruption and grabbing of natural resources ++ Access to agricultural lands in PEAs - Manipulation of indigenous peoples and local communities if information is partial and decision-making not shared ++ Less pressure on forest environmental assets (water, soil, biodiversity) if sustainable management is applied to already exploited areas More pressure on forest environmental assets (water, soil, biodiversity) if sustainable management is applied on natural forests SO 3.5.
-Development of a do ++ Job creation and mestic energy strategy Possible "free-rider ++ Less pressure on Γ ++ Job Creation and sustainable income improvement if appropriate technologies are used ++ Reduced burden on women and children with a reduced time for wood collection and cooking + Improvement of domestic air quality in households using improved stoves + No more discrimination and burden on informal loggers phenomenon": some forest environmental assets (water, soil, biodiversity) O4.
-Strengthening of in SO 4.1.
-Development of publi- ++ Promotion of rights of the civil society including indigenous peoples ++ Actions against corruption and grabbing of natural resources ++ Preparation of future generations on global challenges lic information, education, at a manipulation of indigenous peoples and local communities if information is partial and decision-making not shared ++ Better understanding of the need to preserve natural resources and less pressure on environmental assets (water, soil, biodiversity) DD+ SO 4.2 Financial, material, a ++ Promotion of good governance ++ Higher efficiency of public services for citizens and less administrative burden Grapping of financial or logistical resources by some public senior staff and aggravation of the climate of distrust towards public authorities ++ Better integration of policies and measures promoting natural resources and less pressure on environmental assets (water, soil, biodiversity) SO 4.3.
-Capacity-building of ++ Preparation of civil society organizations to global challenges ++ Better balance of power between the State, the private sector, and citizens Grapping of financial or logistical resources by some and aggravation of resources, advocacy, and control management of public affairs and the environment can ensure a rational and sustainable harmonious development".
+Promotion of refores station ++ Lower cost of fuelwood and timber - Competition for lands between afforestation and agriculture and/or ++ Soil restoration and recreation of a microclimate if area is - Degradation of local environmental assets if reforestation is not adapted (e.g. livestock farming aready degraded ++ Respect of the global ecological balance (biodiversity, preservation of forest biodiversity, water-intensive species vs. preservation of water water, soil, landscapes) if reforestation is resources) adapted to the natural environment SO 3.3.
+Operationalization o f the concept of community f forestry ++ Job creation and - Potential social, tenure ++ Less pressure on More pressure on forest sustainable income and resources use conflicts forest environmental environmental assets (water, implomentation is anneopriato biodivorcity) if management is applied to appropriate for national - Potential conflicts related sustainable natural forests circumstances to sharing of benefits from management is applied natural forests ++ Revenue improvement community management on already exploited due to decentralized forest areas taxation SO 3.4 Further involvement of local populations in susta inable forest managemer nt ++ Promotion of the rights - Manipulation of ++ Less pressure on More pressure on forest of indigenous peoples indigenous peoples and forest environmental environmental assets (water, ++ Actions against local communities if assets (water, soil, soil, biodiversity) if sustainable corruption and grabbing of information is partial and biodiversity) if management is applied on natural resources decision-making not sustainable natural forests ++ Access to agricultural snared management is applied ands in PEAS to already exploited SO 3.5.
+Development of a do mestic energy strategy areas ++ Job creation and Possible "free-rider ++ Less pressure on sustainable income phenomenon": some forest environmental improvement if appropriate stakeholders can benefit assets (water, soil, technologies are used from collective efforts biodiversity) ++ Reduced burden on without participating women and children with a reduced time for wood collection and cooking + Improvement of domestic air quality in stoves + No more discrimination and burden on informal loggers 04.
+Strengthening of ins stitutions and governa nce SO 4.1.
+Development of pub lic information, education, a nd communication on REI DD+ ++ Promotion of rights of - Manipulation of ++ Better the civil society including indigenous peoples and understanding of the Indigenous peoples liocal communities if need to preserve ++ Actions against decision-making not natural resources and natural resources shared environmental assets ++ Preparation of future Shared (water, soil. generations on global biodiversity) challenges SO 4.2 Financial, material, a nd technical support to admi inistrations ++ Promotion of good Grapping of financial or ++ Better integration governance logistical resources by of policies and ++ Higher efficiency of some public senior staff measures promoting and loss administrative and aggravation of the loss prosources and hurden nublic authorities environmental assets (water, soil. biodiversity) SO 4.3.
+Capacity-building of the civil society in sustainab le management of forest resources, advocacy, and control ++ Preparation of civil Grapping of financial or ++ Involvement of the society organizations to logistical resources by civil society in the global challenges some and aggravation of sustainable ++ Better balance of power the climate of distrust management of forest private sector and citizene NGOs resources private sector, and citizens management of public affairs and the environment can ensure a rational and sustainable harmonious development".